michalwidera/michalwidera.github.io/_pages/index.md

     image_caption: "Photos by Tomasz Widera"
     alt: "placeholder image 2"
     title: "What differences?"
     excerpt: "This is a repetitive question after the first contact.
 In short: This system can do what others cannot.
-But expect some rocket science ..."
+So ... are you ready for rocket science?"
     url: /different/
     btn_label: "Read more"
     btn_class: "btn--primary"